COBRA: Childhood Overweight BioRepository of Australia

 Synopsis

-COBRA (Childhood Overweight BioRepository of Australia) is a comprehensive repository of data and biological samples from overweight and obese children and their families.
-Established in 2009, as of June 2016, there are approximately 500 children currently participating, with recruitment ongoing.
+COBRA (Childhood Overweight BioRepository of Australia) is a comprehensive repository of data and biological samples from children living with overweight and obesity.
+Established in 2009, as of June 2016, there are approximately 500 children enrolled.
+There is no ongoing recruitment or follow-up.
 Obesity in early life is associated with many adverse effects on health, including an increased risk of type 2 diabetes (T2DM), heart and liver disease.
 Unfortunately, to date, traditional methods of research have failed to identify effective prevention and treatment strategies, and large numbers of children and adolescents continue to be at high risk of developing weight-related disease.
 By collecting baseline environmental, clinical and anthropometric data, biological samples for genetic, metabolic and hormonal profiles, and incorporating opportunities for longitudinal data collection into the study design, COBRA will enable researchers to better understand the complex interplay between environmental and genetic factors that govern disease risk.
 In time, it is anticipated that this comprehensive approach to data collection will allow early identification of individuals most susceptible to disease, as well as facilitating refinement of prevention and treatment programs.

 Summary